napolitanod/Danger-Zone/README.md

 ## What's in the module
-Danger Zone effectively turns your scene into an actor, adding defined zones to the scene where effects that you specify can be triggered while adding effect trigger buttons to the scene's navbar that give you the ability to generate effects with the click of a button.
-Zone effects can be associated with game events, such as combat turn change, and can be triggered automatically when such events occur.
-Danger Zone also provides easy to use forms within which you can define what happens when a given effect triggers, such as adding visual and audio components, macros, tiles, and chat messaging and includes workflow functionality that completes the effect in sequence.
-Finally, Danger Zone has a token targeting component, which gives you the ability to add active effects or generate macro code on tokens targetted by a zone effect.
-Danger Zone functionality can be expanded through other Foundry modules - see the Module Integration section below.
+* Effectively turns your scene into an actor, adding defined zones to the scene within which the effects the you define generate.
+* Adds effect trigger buttons to the scene's navbar for quick execution.
+* Allows for the association of zone effects to game events, such as combat turn change, so that effect can be triggered automatically.
+* Adds workflow functionality that completes each effect in sequence.
+* Adds a token targeting component, which gives you the ability to add active effects or generate macro code on tokens targetted by a zone effect.
+* Handles the complex targetting of a 3D effect within the zone's width, height and depth dimensions, for square and hex grids.
+* Provides easy to use forms for defining zones, triggers and effects, including visual and audio components, macros, tiles, and chat messaging.
+* Functionality can be expanded through other Foundry modules - see the Module Integration section below.

 ## What's not in the module
-Danger Zone does not include any video, image or audio components.
-When another module can do something well, such as summoning a token (Warpgate), shaking the screen canvas (Kandashi's Fluid Canvas), or teleporting tokens (Monk's Active Tiles) then Danger Zone will integrate with that module to provide those effects rather than include them in the module itself.
+* Does not include any video, image or audio components.
+* When another module can do something well, such as summoning a token (Warpgate), shaking the screen canvas (Kandashi's Fluid Canvas), or teleporting tokens (Monk's Active Tiles) then Danger Zone will integrate with that module to provide those effects rather than include them in the module itself.

 ## Getting Started